Best AR-15 Red Dot Sights 2023

 The Aimpoint Micro H-1 and I go way back.
 I feel like I’ve got to say this.
 The H-1 is like your high school prom date.
 All pretty, dressed up, ready to go out and possibly make some mistakes and get lucky, who knows.

-The Aimpoint Micro H-2 is the new hotness so buy it if you’re looking for a Aimpoint Micro.
+The Aimpoint Micro T-2 is the new hotness so buy it if you’re looking for an Aimpoint Micro.
+I run my Micro H-1 on the Battle Arms Development rifle pictured below.

 Anyway.
 I purchased the Aimpoint Micro H-1 after owning the EOTech 512 for some time.
 If you know anything about the EOTech 512, it’s bulky.